How do I become a trooper?

 Complete the online Application.
 You will find the directions under the Application Process tab.

 How will I be trained?

 Prospective troopers receive 24-26 weeks of intensive training at the Ohio State Highway Patrol Academy in Columbus, Ohio.
 The curriculum is divided into 15 major disciplines: Administration; Intro to Highway Patrol; Crash Investigation and Enforcement; Patrol Car Operations; Police Technique and Procedures; Investigation; Criminal Law, Evidence, and Procedure; Motor Vehicle Laws; Human Behavior; Firearms; Civil Disorders; Officer Safety; First Aid; and Human Diversity.

 Is there a fee to attend the Ohio State Highway Patrol Academy?

 No, you are an employee of the Ohio State Highway Patrol the day you start the academy.
-You will be paid $18.66 an hour for 40 hours per week.
+You will be paid $18.66 an hour for 40 hours per week along with health benefits.